nquinlan/jquery-track-everything/Readme.md

 # jQuery Track Everything
 jQuery Track Everything is a jQuery plugin that makes tracking events with Google Analytics extremely easy.
-Not only can it be used by developers, designers, and marketers on the sites they create and manage, but it can easily be written into plugins for CMSs.
+Not only can it be used by developers, designers, and marketers on the sites they create and manage, but it can easily be written into plugins for CMSs, like [WordPress](https://github.com/ethoseo/track-everything).

 The plugin requires minimal configuration as it intelligently names and tracks events.
 It also allows users to easily track non-standard events, allowing the user to truly _track everything_.